Ben-Goff/CS-32-Stars-Project/README.md

 - N/A

 OUTSIDE RESOURCES USED:
-- I got some ideas for different HTML and CSS designs from https://www.w3schools.com/
+- I got some ideas for different CSS designs from https://www.w3schools.com/